 What Areas of the Body Can be Treated with Prolotherapy?

-Prolotherapy is generally used to treat the injured joints and ligaments in your back, knees, hips, shoulders and other joints.
+Prolotherapy injections in Houston is generally used to treat the injured joints and ligaments in your back, knees, hips, shoulders and other joints.
 While prolotherapy doesn’t treat the root cause of chronic conditions, such as degenerative disc disease or osteoarthritis, it can be used to offer significant pain relief.

 What Does Prolotherapy Treat?